patrick-fullcycledev/angular-feature-based/README.md

-# yo
+# AngularJS with Feature-based Module

-This project is modified from [yo angular generator](https://github.com/yeoman/generator-angular).
+This project is modified from [yo angular generator](https://github.com/yeoman/generator-angular version 0.11.1.).

-# Featured Based AngularJS

-version 0.11.1.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

 ## Testing